Principles of the Casualty Actuarial Society for Basic Education

 The Syllabus & Examination Committee determines the scope and content of the CAS Syllabus and course of readings for CAS Examinations.
 It also organizes, manages, administers, and grades the CAS Examinations.
 The committee also establishes the standards to be achieved by successful candidates.

 Members of the Canadian Institute of Actuaries (CIA) that are also Fellows serve on the Examination Part Committee for Exam 6-Canada for examination creation and administration.
-The CIA’s Exam 6-Canada Syllabus Committee develops the syllabus for that exam.
+The CIA's Exam 6 Canada Syllabus Subcommittee develops the syllabus for that exam.